 How To Write Letter Of Explanations To Underwriters

 One of the most common requests for letter of explanations is the credit inquiries that are reported on your credit report.

-1. ABC Mortgage
+- ABC Mortgage

-2. First Financial
+- First Financial

-3. Best Home Loans
+- Best Home Loans

-4. Capital One Credit Card
+- Capital One Credit Card

-5. Used Autos
+- Used Autos

-6. ABC Auto Finance
+- ABC Auto Finance

-Let’s assume the six credit inquiries above shows on your credit report and the mortgage loan underwriter is requesting letter of explanations.
+Let’s assume the six credit inquiries above shows on the credit report and the mortgage loan underwriter is requesting letter of explanations.

 To whom it may concern: